-Our clients utilize our services because we combine diverse institutional knowledge and experience in their activities with the deep subject matter expertise of our highly educated staff, which we deploy in multi-disciplinary teams.
+Our clients utilize our services because we combine diverse institutional knowledge and experience in their activities with the deep subject matter expertise of our highly educated staff, which we deploy in multidisciplinary teams.
 Our federal government clients have included every cabinet-level department, including the Department of Health and Human Services ("HHS"), Department of Defense ("DoD"), Environmental Protection Agency ("EPA"), Department of Homeland Security ("DHS"), Department of Transportation ("DOT"), Department of Justice ("DOJ"), Department of Housing and Urban Development ("HUD"), and Department of Energy ("DOE").
 Federal clients generated approximately 27% of our revenue in 2007.
-Our state and local government clients generated approximately 65% of our revenue in 2007.
-Revenue generated from our state and local government clients increased substantially in 2007, due primarily to a contract with the State of Louisiana that we were awarded in June 2006, and augmented in October 2006 and December 2007 ("The Road Home contract," described below in "-Services and Solutions - Health, Human Services, and Social Programs").
+Our state and local government clients increased substantially in 2007, due primarily to a contract with the State of Louisiana that we were awarded in June 2006, and augmented in October 2006 and December 2007 ("The Road Home contract," described below in "-Services and Solutions - Health, Human Services, and Social Programs").
 We also serve commercial and international clients, primarily in the air transportation and energy sectors.
 Our commercial and international clients, including government clients outside the United States, generated approximately 8% of our revenue in 2007.
 We have successfully worked with many of these clients for decades, with the result that we have a unique and knowledgeable perspective on their needs.